IBM-Cloud/docs/local/index.md

 <br />
 **Note**: If you do not request a specific time for the update, the maintenance is automatically applied at the end of the window.<br />
 <br />
 Go to **ADMINISTRATION > SYSTEM INFORMATION** to view pending updates, set unavailable dates, and approve updates.
-For more information about notifications and scheduling pending updates, see [Viewing system information](../admin/index.html#oc_system).</dd>
+For more information about notifications and scheduling pending updates, see <a href="../admin/index.html#oc_system">Viewing system information</a>.</dd>

 <dt>**Other**</dt>
 <dd>IBM intends to confine all maintenance that might affect your services, in particular the availability of your Bluemix Local environment, runtimes, and services, to the standard and monthly windows.
 Other change windows might be used on an exception basis for management of the environment.
 IBM makes reasonable efforts to minimize the impact to you during such change windows and notifies you in advance.</dd>